reactjs/react.dev/src/content/reference/react/use.md

 }
 ```

-To fix the "pop in" issue, wrap the `Message` Component in [`Suspense`](/reference/react/Suspense) with a sutable fallback component.
+To fix the "pop-in" issue, wrap the `Message` Component in [`Suspense`](/reference/react/Suspense) with a suitable fallback component.
 In the example below a `MessageFallback` component will displayed until the `messagePromise` is resolved.
 Then `MessageFallback` will be replaced by the `Message`:

 ```jsx
 function Messages({messagePromise}) {